saltyrtc/saltyrtc-client-js/README.md

     certutil -d sql:$HOME/.pki/nssdb -A -t "P,," -n saltyrtc-test-ca -i saltyrtc.crt

+In Firefox the easiest way to add your certificate to the browser is to start the SaltyRTC server (e.g. on `localhost` port 8765), then to visit the corresponding URL via https (e.g. `https://localhost:8765`).
+Then, in the certificate warning dialog that pops up, choose "Advanced" and add a permanent exception.

 Create a Python virtualenv with dependencies:

     python3 -m virtualenv venv